M2I-HABET/HABET-ROTOR/Flight Tracking Software Instructions.md

 3. Connect to the Raspberry Pi 3 via SSH (use PuTTy on Windows or Remmina on Linux) and run `lora_server.py`.
 IP address, username, and password for this device are a need to know basis.
 Contact your team lead or project lead for these.
 4. Run `hab_pointer.py`.
 This enables the rotor to track our payload during the flight.
 5. Run `send_data.py`.
 This will send the GPS data to the cytrack website for us to track real-time.
-6. Any other scripts that utilize
+6. Run any other scripts that pull data from `data_broker.py`.

 To view the flight go to: `cytracking.com/cytrack/<flightID>`